Requests Concentrated in Certain Processes

 Phenomenon

-Sometimes when we use the command php start.php status, we see that requests are concentrated in specific processes, while other processes remain completely idle.
+Sometimes, when we run the command php start.php status, we see that requests are being handled by specific processes, while other processes remain completely idle.

-By default, workerman uses a preemptive approach for multiple processes to obtain connections.
-This means that when a client initiates a connection, all idle processes have the opportunity to obtain this connection, and the fastest one gets it.
-The decision of which process is the fastest is determined by the operating system kernel.
-The operating system may prioritize the most recently used process to obtain CPU usage rights, because the CPU registers may still contain the context information of the previous process, which can reduce context switching overhead.
-Therefore, when the business logic is fast enough or during stress testing, it is more likely to occur that connections are concentrated in certain processes, as this strategy can avoid frequent process switches and often results in optimal performance, which is not necessarily a problem.
+The way multiple processes in Workerman acquire connections is by default preemptive.
+This means that when a client initiates a connection, all idle processes have a chance to acquire that connection, with the faster one winning.
+Ultimately, who is faster is determined by the operating system's kernel scheduling.
+The operating system may prioritize the process that was most recently used to gain CPU access, because there may still be context information of the previous process in the CPU registers, which can reduce the overhead of context switching.
+Thus, when the business logic is fast enough or during stress tests, it is more likely for connections to be concentrated in certain processes, because this strategy can avoid frequent process switching, often leading to optimal performance, and is not necessarily a problem.

 Polling Mechanism

-Workerman can change the way connections are obtained to a polling mode by setting $worker->reusePort = true;.
-In the polling mode, the kernel distributes connections to all processes in an approximately equal manner, so all processes will handle requests together.
+Workerman can change the way of acquiring connections to a polling method by setting $worker->reusePort = true;.
+In the polling method, the kernel distributes connections in a nearly equal manner among all processes, so that all processes will handle requests together.

 Misconception

-Many developers believe that the more processes participating in request processing, the better the performance.
-In reality, this is not always the case.
-When the business logic is simple enough, the closer the number of processes participating in request processing is to the number of CPU cores, the higher the server throughput.
-For example, on a 4-core server, the QPS for a helloworld stress test is usually highest when the number of processes is set to 4.
-If the number of processes participating in processing exceeds the number of CPU cores by too much, the context switching overhead increases, resulting in worse performance.
-However, when dealing with general database-related businesses, setting the number of processes to 3-6 times the number of CPU cores may lead to better performance.
+Many developers believe that having all processes participate in request handling improves performance, but this is not necessarily true.
+When the business logic is simple enough, the number of processes handling requests should approach the number of CPU cores for optimal server throughput.
+For instance, on a 4-core server, setting the number of processes to 4 generally results in the highest QPS for a helloworld stress test.
+If the number of processes handling requests exceeds the number of CPU cores by too much, the overhead of process context increases, which can actually degrade performance.
+For typical database-driven applications, setting the number of processes to 3 to 6 times the number of CPU cores may yield better performance.